 Slow down and take in the laid-back vibe of Penticton, stretched out between the beaches of Skaha and Okanagan Lake.
-Nearby is Naramata, a bedroom community dotted with wineries cheese-makers and restaurants.
+Nearby is Naramata, a bedroom community dotted with wineries, cheese-makers, and restaurants.
 From April to October, stroll the main street of Penticton on Saturday mornings where you can meet the farmers and growers, and even taste a wine or two.
 Walk a few blocks further and you’re at one of the many Penticton beaches.
 There are plenty of sandy spots to unfold your towel and unwind in the Peach City.
 At night, grab a bite at one of their several restaurants, put on your dancing shoes, take in some live theatre or check out who’s playing at their events centre.

 Okanagan Falls Wine and Ice Cream

-Journey north to the southern tip of Skaha Lake and the narrowest part of the Okanagan Valley and you’re in Okanagan Falls, home of the Corkscrew Drive wine route.
+Journey south to the southern tip of Skaha Lake and the narrowest part of the Okanagan Valley and you’re in Okanagan Falls, home of the Corkscrew Drive wine route.
 Take in a wine tasting or try some of their famous ice cream just off Hwy 97 on the way to Oliver.

 Follow the Fruit Stands to Canada’s Wine Capital